 A permit and campground reservation are required for the hike, so be prepared to backpack the trail.
 The hike is 10 miles, and you will be rewarded with a truly breathtaking view of the stunning turquoise waterfalls contrasting against the red sandstone of the landscape.

-You are required to stay at the Havasupai Campground or Lodge and your campground reservation is for three nights, which will give you plenty of time to hike around to all five waterfalls and splash in the water to cool off from the desert heat.
+You can book your accommodation at one of the closest hotels to the Havasu Falls Trailhead, or alternatively, you stay at Havasupai Campground or Lodge.
+The campground reservation is for three nights, which will give you plenty of time to hike around to all five waterfalls and splash in the water to cool off from the desert heat.

 This unique hike is absolutely worth all of the hype, so add Havasu Falls high on your list of hikes to do in Arizona!